 Edibles made with oil-based infusions must pass through the digestive tract before generating a high.
 This process can take anywhere from 90 minutes to several hours, and the high can last for 3 to 8 hours.
 Water-soluble edibles, however, can kick in as little as 5 to 10 minutes, although water-soluble THC’s high only lasts about 90 minutes.

 Edibles are highly portable and don’t generate smells like smoking buds, which makes them ideal medicine for patients who prefer to remain discreet.

-Tinctures, made from soaking cannabis in alcohol for weeks or months, could also be considered edibles.
-Dropped under the tongue, tinctures rarely get patients elevated, although some tinctures contain activated cannabinoids, which can get someone high.
+Tinctures, made from soaking cannabis in alcohol for weeks or months, are also edibles.
+Dropped under the tongue, tinctures rarely make patients high.
+Although, some tinctures contain active cannabinoids.
+These can get someone high.

 Topicals are one of the best ways to introduce skeptics or rookies to cannabis products.
 Salves, creams, and lotions may contain cannabinoids and terpenes, which absorb through the skin and into muscles, tendons, and even bone, but not blood.
 Because topicals rarely get into the bloodstream, they won’t get anyone high, but may still provide relief from pain, tension, soreness, or inflammation.

 For new patients, the key to pinpointing the best cannabinoid therapy for you is to try all of them.
 If topicals don’t work, try edibles.
 If edibles don’t work, try dabbing.
 Combining methods may also work better than one method alone.
 Some medicinal formats may work wonders; others may not work at all for you.
 Everyone is different, so try not to compare your preferred methods to others’ approaches.
 You will find your perfect medicine from experimenting.